Shlomi153/ETL/README.md

 # ETLPractice
-ETL loads with Python, Pandas, Spark and SQL
+ETL loads with Python, Pandas, Spark and SQL.
+Everything i do here is what i also do in a professional context, although in a more complex way :)